-IP TAKE: Dodge prefers a broad-based approach to its higher education funding; however, higher education grants are available through all four of its grantmaking programs.
+IP TAKE: Dodge prefers a broad-based approach to its higher education funding, which may occur through all four of its grantmaking programs.
 Grantseekers should note that Dodge largely funds organizations in New Jersey.
-While it funds organizations beyond NJ on occasion, it has not done so in several years.
-The foundation accepts unsolicited inquiries, so grantseekers should consider contacting program staff or submit an inquiry online.

 PROFILE: For the past forty years, the Geraldine R. Dodge Foundation has almost exclusively funded organizations in New Jersey with a few rare exceptions.
 The foundation believes that "philanthropy includes not only providing resources, but also connecting leaders across sectors, sharing expertise, and promoting collaboration to help build movements for change around important issues."
 The foundation funds Arts, Education, Environment and Informed Communities initiatives that are innovative and promote collaboration and community-driven decision making.

 While Dodge features a dedicated education program, it supports higher education through all of its programs.
-Indeed, many of its higher education grants support the arts For instance, Dodge's traditional arts program, which funds community-based arts projects and economic development programs for artists, has also supported an array of colleges and universities.
+Indeed, many of its higher education grants support the arts.
+For instance, Dodge's traditional Arts program, which funds community-based arts projects and economic development programs for artists, also supports an array of colleges, universities, and art schools.
 Dodge most commonly funds access and capacity building (generally less than $25,000).
-Similarly, Dodge's education program funds several colleges and universities which have collaborated with K-12 educators in curriculum development or preparing future educators to enter the field.
-Dodge also supports higher education through its environment program, which supports skills development in conservation and institutional collaboration with local organizations.
+Similarly, Dodge's Education program funds several colleges and universities that have collaborated with K-12 educators in curriculum development or preparing future educators to enter the field.
+Dodge also supports higher education through its Environment program, which supports skills development in conservation and institutional collaboration with local organizations.